 10. Foster a culture of continuous improvement and trust where people are comfortable owning up to their mistakes and learning from them.

 As well as learning to work smarter yourself, you should also consider setting smarter goals for your team.
-Earlier this year, FPM shared tips on how to set goals and align individual goals with your business strategy.
 For more information on these topics and to find out how FPM’s leadership advisory and mentoring services can help your business succeed, please contact a member of our team.

 Teresa Campbell l Director